pammie89/Message-Generator/README.md

 I had to create an automated message generator with the use of javascript.

 ### Extra Additions
-It was only required to include the js files, so I create the html page and applied styling so that the javascrpt printed to the DOM.
+It was only required to include the js file but I wanted to give it a visual presence so I created the html page and applied styling so that the javascrpt printed to the DOM.